rong-zhu/PfPCA/README.md

 # PfPCA
 PfPCA is a R code for functional principal component analysis (Pf-PCA).
 This method identifies the structure of systematic tuning fluctuations directly from neural spiking data, moreover encompassing several current models (e.g.,multiplicative gain models) as special cases.
-The proposed analysis tool is broadly applicable to other low-dimensional tuning modalities.
+The proposed analysis tool is broadly applicable to low-dimensional tuning modalities.

 # details